 The round cut boasts 58 facets yet still maintains a large percentage of the stone’s original weight.
 Because of its symmetrical shape, it captures light beautifully, putting the stone’s natural fire, brilliance, and sparkle on display.

 Cutting a round diamond by hand is not easy—especially if the diamond is smaller in size.
 Fortunately, modern cutting techniques allow jewelers to ensure that even smaller round brilliant diamonds offer excellent light dispersion, maximizing the stone’s brightness and beauty.

 The princess cut diamond, on the other hand, was not created until 1961.
 Arpad Nagy, a diamond cutter living in London, created what he initially called the profile cut.
 However, the name did not stick, and the shape eventually became referred to as the princess cut.

 Princess cut diamonds are uniquely shaped and have a great deal of sparkle.
-A princess cut diamond is typically cut into a square shape, although they can have a slightly rectangular outline.
+The princess cut is typically square, although it can have a slightly rectangular outline—it depends on the original diamond being cut, as well as the preference of the buyer.
 These diamonds have 58 facets that are similar in position to those found in round cut diamonds.

 Which is More Affordable: Princess Cut or Round Cut Diamonds?

 There are many factors that could affect the price of a diamond.
 But in general, carat for carat, you are likely to find that square princess diamonds are more affordable than round brilliant diamonds.
 They typically have a lower price-per-carat than their round cut counterparts.

 Why?
 Diamond cutters typically use around 80% of the rough diamond when they create a princess cut diamond, which means only about 20% of the rough diamond will go to waste.
 However, diamond cutters lose much more of the rough diamond when they create round cut diamonds.